Installation

 The image includes EXPOSE directives for TCP port 8080 and TCP port 9000.
 Port 8080 is used for serving the Kinode web dashboard over HTTP, and it may be mapped to a different port on the host.
 Port 9000 is optional and is only required for a direct node.

 If you are running a direct node, you must map port 9000 to the same port on the host and on your router.
-Otherwise, your Kinode will not be able to connect to the rest of the network as connection info is written to the chain, and this information is based on the view from inside the Docker container.
+Otherwise, your Kinode will not be able to connect to the rest of the network.

 Run the following command to create a volume:

 Then run the following command to create the container.
-Replace kinode-volume with the name of your volume, and my-kinode with a unique name.
+Replace kinode-${NODENAME} with the name of your volume if you prefer.
 To map the port to a different port (for example, 80 or 6969), change 8080:8080 to PORT:8080, where PORT is the post on the host machine.

 Check the status of your Docker processes with docker ps.
-To start and stop the container, use docker start my-kinode or docker stop my-kinode.
-To remove the container, run docker remove my-kinode. (replace my-kinode with the name of your container)
+To start and stop the container, use docker start kinode-${NODENAME} or docker stop kinode-${NODENAME}.

 As long as the volume is not deleted, your data remains intact upon removal or stop.
 If you need further help with Docker, access the official Docker documentation here.